When I was asking questions about the history of Taliesin (as I often do). But, to start off: this post is about the photo at the top of this page.

 And studying the building usually doesn’t result in tracking down every change (even if you knew it happened).
 Or, frequently, figure out how to ask who did what/where/when.

 I think the Administrator of Historic Studies at the Frank Lloyd Wright Foundation, Indira Berndtson, has done the best job tracking things down in part because she has lived at Taliesin (and Taliesin West), and has known people in Wright’s life so well.
 Starting in the mid-late 1980s, she began doing interviews with former apprentices, clients, and friends of Wright’s.
-It was great that she knew so many of these people because she would speaking to them and be reminded of something someone else said.
-“So-and-so said they remembered you all doing this,” and that would push someone’s memory so they’ll come out with things.
+Because she knew (and knows) so many of these people, she might be speaking to them, and be reminded of something someone else said.
+Then she could add, “So-and-so said they remembered you all doing this,” and that would push someone’s memory to add to the story.

 The only time you get actual, on-the-spot information is when Taliesin Fellowship apprentices wrote letters to family, wrote the weekly “At Taliesin” newspaper articles (1934-37) or, in the case of one, kept a daily diary (this was Priscilla Henken who was in the Taliesin Fellowship with her husband in 1942-43).
 There are books and articles that people wrote about their time in the Fellowship, but other than those things, there’s no consistent way of getting information on changes at Taliesin as they were happening.

 Sketches of the wall exist, but nothing definitive.
-There’s one drawing which has been shown to match reality, but it doesn’t show the wall.
-I’ve dated it 1936-37 based on architectural details.
-That’s through this link.
+There’s one drawing which appears to match reality, but it doesn’t show the wall.
+I’ve dated that drawing to 1936-37 based on architectural details and you can get to it through this link.

 If you look at the drawing, the Loggia fireplace is the fireplace that’s at the lower right, backed up against a rectangular roof.

-The next, dated, photograph was taken in 1937, and that doesn’t show the wall.
-This later photograph (linked through here) was taken for the January 1938 issue of Architectural Forum magazine, which focused on Wright.
+btw: he took this photograph (linked through here) for the January 1938 issue of Architectural Forum magazine, which focused on Wright.

 First published 1/21/2021